needle-mirror/com.unity.purchasing.udp/Documentation~/creating-a-game-on-udp.md

 ![](Images/4-CreatingGame_01.png)

+A window opens to get started creating your game.
+Add a title for your game and click **Create**.

 This sends you to your new game’s **Game Info** page where you can start [editing your game information](managing-and-publishing-your-game.html#edit-info).

 **Note**: You must link your Unity project with your UDP client in the Unity Editor.